Guided by Professionalism and Mutual Respect

 Expect Creativity

-Zazari Project sets the bar very low on what’s possible.
-In the Space Between, if it doesn’t violate the Laws of Thermodynamics, then it’s possible.
+Zazari Project sets the bar low on what’s possible.
+In the Space Between, anything is possible.
+Even the Laws of Thermodynamics are only unbreakable until broken.

 Expect Uncomfortable Moments